 Love what Seems Not Lovable in Your Emotions

-That's right, take a look inside, don't pierce with your mind's eye, just relax your attention on those lousy feelings - and love them exactly as they are.
+That's right, take a look inside, don't pierce with your mind's eye, just relax your attention on those lousy feelings---and love them exactly as they are.
+Befriend them.
+Go into their very fabric and be comfortable there.
 What if they are not really "bad" but they become so while filtered through the criteria of ego.
-What if every emotion is just the good energy of your vitality, but requalified into something that's not pleasurable?
+What if every emotion is just the good energy of your vitality, but requalified by ego into something that's not pleasurable?

 So, what if I told you that there are no "bad" emotions, but the ego's resistance to that free flow creates an inner friction that feels bad.
 Ego is fighting everything that doesn't belong to its script of "normalcy".
 Ever tried to quit smoking?
 Why was such a good intention feeling so bad?
 Think about it.